 Levels of Care: Partial Hospitalization Program

-A unique treatment option that allows patients to bridge the gap between inpatient and outpatient care.
+The Center for Eating Disorders at Sheppard Pratt's Partial Hospitalization Program (PHP) is a unique treatment option that allows patients to bridge the gap between inpatient and outpatient care.

 Important elements and goals of PHP include:

 - Extended treatment from 9:00 a.m. – 3:30 p.m., 5 days per week - Monday - Friday.
 Patients remain at home on the weekends; time at home allows patients to practice meal planning and adaptive coping skills.